spattisson/zaproxy/FAQhelp.md

 ### Raise an issue

-If you're (fairly) sure its a bug you can raise an [issue](https://code.google.com/p/zaproxy/issues/entry?template=Defect%20report%20from%20user).

-Or if you think its a new feature you can raise an [Enhancement Request](https://code.google.com/p/zaproxy/issues/entry?template=Enhancement%20Request)
+You can raise issues (bugs or new features) at the [issue tracker](https://github.com/zaproxy/zaproxy/issues/new).

 ---